aryans1204/Hooli/README.md

-# An app to optimize the way people manage their parking spaces
+# An app to optimize the way people manage their personal finances

 ## Steps to run the dev environment locally: